 People should know that understanding different models of change helps strengthen our motivation to make a complete change that we don't perceive as beneficial at first.
 The more motivated we feel, the more chances of a successful turnaround.
 We should take our past experiences when practicing change and use it as a futuristic self-care technique.
 If we use change as a personal tool and strategy, we are able to better understand that adapting to social wellness circumstances, it actually initiates a sincereness of caring for others.

 What Exactly is the Transtheoretical Model

 The authors and researchers of the book Health Behavior and Health Education, define the Transtheoretical Model as “using stages of change to integrate processes and principles of change across major theories of intervention.” .
 The Transtheoretical Model has six constructs that describe the Stages of Change: pre-contemplation, contemplation, preparation, action, maintenance, and termination.
-A person will find themselves in the preparation stage if they plan to take action to make a change in their social wellness area and have already taken some steps towards this behavior change.
+A person will find themselves in the preparation stage if they plan to take action to make a change and have already taken some steps towards this behavior change.

 The question is: Are we ready to do this?

 The Transtheoretical Model also has ten constructs that describe the Processes of Change, two constructs that define Decisional Balance, and two constructs that scale Self-efficacy. .
 A person can find themselves in the Self-liberation process of change if they are making a firm commitment to change their behavior and outlook of society to strengthen their social wellness.
 Also, most people weigh between the two constructs of decisional balance by realizing the pros and cons of particular changes.
 Furthermore, they consider between the two constructs of self-efficacy in trying to balance confidence and temptation. .